You are here

 Advising

-Our Undergraduate Advising Team (astroadvising@uw.edu) is available to help with academic and career planning, and answer questions and concerns of undergraduates, alumni and prospective students.
-They can assist with registration holds, distribution of major course add codes, application to major questions, or applying for graduation.
+Elisa Quintana and Paula Newcomer (astroadvising@uw.edu) are available to help with academic course planning of Astronomy degree requirements, answer questions and concerns of undergraduates and graduates, incoming freshmen, and transfer students.
+They can also assist with registration holds, course add codes, application to major questions, submitting your graduation application, and with general resources.
+In-person advising is currently not available.

 SCHEDULE AN UNDERGRAD ADVISING APPOINTMENT